Illinois Nursing CEUs: Fulfilling Your CE Requirements

 Illinois Nursing License Renewal Requirements

-However, this absence of mandatory continuing education does not mean Illinois nurses should skip professional development entirely.
+RNs and LPNs in Illinois are required to complete 20 hours of nurse continuing education for standard license renewal.
 Many employers require continuing education as a condition of employment, promotion, or specialty certification.
 National certifications from organizations like ANCC always require continuing education regardless of state licensure requirements.
-Professional growth, patient safety, and clinical competency all benefit from ongoing learning even when state law does not mandate it.
+Professional growth, patient safety, and clinical competency all benefit from ongoing learning.

 Who Needs Illinois Nursing CEUs?